There are few things in life that scream summer to me. This sour cherry crisp is one of them.

 If you freeze them all together while they’re fresh, they may freeze in a huge clump and not be as nice to use when thawed.

-If you were wondering about using dried cherries in this recipe, I would say yes, you could, however, I wouldn’t use it as the main fruit source.
-I would certainly add a handful (that have been soaked in some water or even fruity alcohol or something like that) to compliment another fruit you might use.
+If you were wondering about using dried cherries in this recipe, I would say yes, you could, however, I wouldn’t use them as the main fruit source.
+I would certainly add a handful (ones that have been soaked in some water or even fruity alcohol or something like that) to compliment another fruit you might use.

 Well, I hope that when you try this recipe, you’ll let me know what you think of it!
 Did you switch it up?
 Did you add different fruits?
 I’d love to hear about it!!